Edenvale – The Talbot Estate

 1857 – 1888: Ellis A Haines purchased the property from the Peralta’s

-In 1888, Frederick C. Talbot of the San Francisco lumber firm of Pope & Talbot purchased 133- acres from Ellis A. Haines in Elmhurst near San Leandro and adjacent to the Souther Farm ( now the Dunsmuir Home) for $15,000.
+In 1888, Frederick C. Talbot of the San Francisco lumber firm Pope & Talbot purchased 133 acres from Ellis A. Haines in Elmhurst near San Leandro and adjacent to the Souther Farm (now the Dunsmuir Home) for $15,000.

-Depending on who wrote it or what you read, the total acreage seems to change.
-Above you will see in one clipping has the entire area as “133- acres “and, in the other, it as “153 -acres.”
+The total acreage seems to change depending on who wrote it or what you read.
+Above, you will see that one clipping has the entire area as “133 acres “and, in the other, it as “153 acres.”
 It has been as high as 453 acres.
-I have always understood it to be the same land that both the Oakland Zoo and Knowland Park, but who really knows?
+I have always understood it to be the same land as the Oakland Zoo and Knowland Park, but who knows?

-The estate was 140-acres (different acreage) of fertile land used for farming and orchards.
-60 acres were planted with almonds, cherries, oranges, walnuts, lemons, prunes, apricots, peaches, and olives.
-80 acres of choice farming land.
+The estate comprised 140 acres (different acreage) of fertile land for farming and orchards.
+Sixty acres were planted with almonds, cherries, oranges, walnuts, lemons, prunes, apricots, peaches, and olives, and eighty acres were chosen farming land.

 Talbot Home –